Chickpea Thai red curry with black rice

 I love Thai food and have been meaning to make a red curry for ages, it´s so delicious and the protein rich black rice with kale and samphire adds extra nuttiness with a sublet crunch and some saltiness- yums!

-I always go a bit mad when I am at the green grocers, hence the long ingredients list, you can of course freestyle the choice of your vegetables, but sweet potato and cabbage go super well with this curry and adding some green with peas or sugar snaps in the summer or broccoli and Brussels sprouts in the winter make it look prettier on the plate, not to mention the added flavour and antioxidants.
+I always go a bit mad when I am at the green grocers, and I like to use all kinds of different vegetables for this curry, please feel free to freestyle the choice of your vegetables too.
+I recently added some cabbage into the veggie mix, which went super well with this curry.
+Adding some green with peas or sugar snaps in the summer or broccoli and Brussels sprouts in the winter make it look prettier on the plate, not to mention the added flavour and antioxidants.

 Anyway, enough talk now, here is what you need to get and how it´s all done: